 - The existing regulations which persons engaged in crypto-businesses must comply with vary, depending on a number of factors.
 One of such factors, is the nature of the crypto-business.
 Where, for instance, it’s an exchanger business, defining factors will include (i) whether the exchanger business is operated using a decentralised repository or centralized repository model (ii) whether the exchanger business uses cash, cards or electronic transfers (iii) whether the exchanger renders remittance services; amongst others.

 - Exchangers, whose services are currently available in Nigeria, regardless of the nature of their repositories, will need to review their operations to bring same in line with regulatory standards, prescribed under existing laws, which are applicable to crypto-businesses in Nigeria.

 - Cryptocurrencies and blockchain are now firmly on the radar of the CBN and under consideration.
-We expect that the CBN will issue regulations on the operation of cryptocurrency businesses before the 2nd quarter of 2018.
-At the very minimum, we expect that the regulations will make provisions regarding:
+We expect that the CBN will issue regulations on the operation of cryptocurrency businesses very soon.
+At the very minimum, we expect that such regulations will model global regulatory trends in this area and make provisions regarding: